navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 #### Guiding Questions:

 - What tools are you choosing and why?
   - For cleaning I'll be using Excel.
-It's a lot more flexible in terms of calculations
+Excel is  easy to use and offers more flexible in performing calculations.
 - Have you ensured your data's integrity?
   - Data replication: I've had no issues with data replication.
 The number of rows of all csv files have been the same.
   - Data Transfer: I was having issues with exporting files to bigquery due to the data type of a column being set to FLOAT instead of TIME.
 I re-did my data cleaning procedures and was able to export successfully.
   - Data Manipulation: Had to clean data while calculating ride\_length.
 Turns out, some of the started\_at and ended\_at times were switched, i.e. trips had end times before their start times.
 This would give an invalid result during calculations.
 Most of my cleaning efforts were aimed at fixing this.
 - How can you verify that your data is clean and ready to analyze?
-  - Exported all files to big query and combined them into one table.
-I selected the columns that I will be using for analysis plus the newly created ones and created a new table for it.
-I have checked the
+  - I exported all files to big query and combined them into one table.
+I selected the columns that I will be using for analysis plus the newly created ones and created a new table for my analysis.

 ### Deliverables: